Frequently Asked Questions About Orientation for First-Year Students

 Note: Students enrolled in the Criminal Justice program are not eligible for the $200 scholarship.
-Transfer students will be eligible for a reduced scholarship depending upon the date of their orientation attendance.
+Transfer students transferring 24 units or more to La Sierra University will be eligible for a reduced scholarship depending upon the date of their orientation attendance.

 All Admissions, Student Financial Services, and Health Services paperwork/forms must be submitted by Aug.
 31 for September attendees to qualify for scholarship.

-Scholarships will be available for Winter Quarter.
-All scholarships are awarded according to LSU packaging guidelines and U.S. Dept. of Education Title IV regulations, which may result in adjustments in your original financial aid offer.
+Scholarships will be available for student use by Winter Quarter.
+All scholarships are awarded according to La Sierra University packaging guidelines and U.S. Dept. of Education Title IV regulations, which may result in adjustments in your original financial aid offer.

 11. What does Summer Orientation cost?